-The Company entered in to an overdraft agreement with The Royal Bank of Scotland International Limited trading as NatWest International, to fund the development of the Grand Hotel Site and major refurbishment of existing rental properties.
-The overdraft agreement commenced on 4 April 2013, terms are 3% over base rate up to the limit of £3,000,000.
-For borrowings over the limit interest will be charged at 29.5% per annum.
-This facility was reduced to £100,000 on 1 July 2019 and to £50,000 on 23 July 2020.
-The overdraft facility was not used during the year ended 31 December 2022 (2021: £nil).
-This facility was cancelled on 30 June 2022.
+The Company entered in to an overdraft agreement with The Royal Bank of Scotland International Limited (trading as NatWest International) to fund the buyback of the partial ownership property at The Butes.
+The overdraft agreement commenced on 1 October 2023, terms are 3% over base rate up to the limit of £100,000.
+The overdraft utilised at 31 December 2024 was £Nil (2023: £3,912).